bluescarni/site_source/content/coding/overloading_overloaded.rst

   They will only need to provide an additional specialisation of the implementation functor;
 * the technique is SFINAE-friendly: in case the ``cos_impl`` specialisation is missing, the ``cos()`` function is removed from the overload resolution set;
-* unlike with normal function overloading, we can specialise the behaviour not only based on concrete types, but on arbitrary compile-time *predicates*.
+* unlike with usual function overloading, we can specialise the behaviour not only based on concrete types, but on arbitrary compile-time *predicates*.

-The last point is, I think, particularily interesting.
-It is not unusal in scientific C++ libraries to see either
+The last point is, I think, particularly interesting.
+It is not unusual in scientific C++ libraries to see either

 * heavy usage of macros to declare and define multiple overloads of the same function with different argument types (``float``, ``double``, ``long``, etc.), or